HIPAA GuideUpdated March 26, 2026

 BAA available for API customers.
 API inputs are not used for training by default.
 Relevant for developers building healthcare apps on OpenAI infrastructure, not for therapists using ChatGPT directly.

-OpenAI's enterprise privacy documentation (enterprise.openai.com) is the authoritative source for current terms.
+OpenAI's current business privacy and BAA documentation is the authoritative source for current terms.
 These policies do change over time.
-Verify directly before making any compliance decisions, and have legal counsel review before relying on an Enterprise BAA.
+Verify directly before making any compliance decisions, and have legal counsel review before relying on any sales-managed BAA.

 The BAA problem, explained plainly